influxdata/docs-v2/content/influxdb/cloud-serverless/api-compatibility/v2/_index.md

 InfluxDB API responses use standard HTTP status codes.
 For successful writes, InfluxDB responds with a `204 No Content` status code.
 Error responses contain a JSON object with `code` and `message` properties that describe the error.
-Response body messages may differ across {{% cloud-name %}} v1 API, v2 API, InfluxDB Cloud, and InfluxDB OSS.
+Response body messages may differ across {{% product-name %}} v1 API, v2 API, InfluxDB Cloud, and InfluxDB OSS.

 ### Error examples